 What happens next?

-University Police will assess the situation for danger of imminent harm.
+The Bias Incident Response Team (BIRT) and University Police simultaneously receive your report.
+University Police reviews the situation for danger of imminent harm.